Stepan02/qrgen/.github/ISSUE_TEMPLATE/bug-report.md

  - OS: [e.g. iOS8.1]
  - Browser [e.g. Chrome, Firefox]
  - Version [e.g. 22]

+**Was the bug caused by a specific commit?** [optional] Yes, [insert commit hash] | No (delete the unsuitable)

+*Please, mention commit hash if possible, it helps out a lot.*

 **Additional context**

 Add any other context about the problem here.
+You can include for screenshots, error logs from the console, etc.
+Addding additional context is really helpful and it is appreciated!